-The Office of Career Services has limited funds available to subsidize costs associated with participation in Regional Interview Days in Chicago, Washington, DC, New York City and San Francisco.
+The Career Center has limited funds available to subsidize costs associated with participation in Regional Interview Days.
 Download the application form here.
-Applications will be accepted on a rolling basis with the final deadline of 5pm Monday, November 19, 2012.
+Applications will be accepted on a rolling basis with the final deadline of 5pm Monday, November 18, 2013.

 The employers recruiting through SLAC have very high expectations of the students applying for and interviewing at Regional Interview Days.
 As a representative of Oberlin it is important that you take the time to create error free and personalized applications and that you thoroughly prepare for your interviews.